Sitka

 Upon getting to the hotel we left our luggage because it was too early for check-in and quickly grabbed a tour bus leaving from another hotel for the two items on our Sitka itinerary: “Fortress of the Bear” and the “Alaska Raptor Center”.
 When in Sitka for just a day, these appear to be some of the usual quick, easy touristy things to do, but they are very interesting.
 The bus charges a flat fee for transportation to and between both places and then back to the hotel.
 We grabbed the 10:30 bus.

 There were several people from our cruise on the bus as well who also had the one day in Sitka.
 First stop was “Fortress of the Bear”.
 This is basically a rescue center and refuge for orphaned brown and black bears.
 There were four brown bears and three black bears in a unique natural setting, and they were pretty darn close to us.
 There were also a couple of eagles hanging out close by in the trees.
-There are naturalists on-site who talk about the bears as the people observe from various vantage points along the perched viewing deck and walkways.
+Naturalists are on-site to talk about the bears as the people observe from various vantage points along the perched viewing deck and walkways.
 It was a good take, even if we really only need about 30 minutes to be ready to move on.
 We then waited for the bus to pick us up to head to the more impressive Raptor Center about 10 minutes away.

 The Alaska Raptor Center is similar in that it too is a rescue center and refuge for injured raptors like eagles, hawks, and owls.
 This place was less rustic and apparently has better funding than the Fortress of the Bear.
 The inside viewing area which consisted of two window lined very long rooms divided by the viewing area, and held dozens of injured eagles was quite impressive.
 The outdoor displays were equally impressive, with a boundary along the Tongass National forest for the birds to feel at home in.
 It was so natural that there were signs posted along the long walkway between some of the raptors to be aware of bears!
 These were some big birds here, and nicely presented.